ebasso/sterling-b2b-samples/connect-direct/get-sel-pro-cmd/README.md

-# Script get-sel-pro
+# Script cd-check-queues-shell

-Sample Script that get output from "sel pro" command and generate files with quantity of process in queues HOLD and WAIT.
+Sample Script that get output from "select process" command and generate files with quantity of process in queues HOLD and WAIT.

 The script generate files for process by name.